 Located conveniently off Highway 101 which is minutes from the Golden Gate Bridge, this first floor unit boasts a private entrance and private patio.
-Relax outdoors in your private yard on two red Adirondack chairs.
 The space is an open concept design with a bedroom, living room, dining room, and kitchen all accessible from each other.
 The kitchen contains full size appliances including refrigerator, gas stove, dishwasher, washing machine and dryer.
 There are also many small appliances for your convenience including a Jura Capresso espresso machine (espresso beans provided), Soda Stream Soda Maker, food processor, even a KitchenAid Stand Mixer.
 The kitchen sink has a filtered water tap as well.

 Parking is off street in the driveway just outside the front door.
 Park your car and walk, run, or bike to the nearby bike path that will take you all the way to Sausalito and the Golden Gate Bridge.

-The furnishings include a queen size bed with new mattress, twin size pullout sleeper sofa, full sofa, comfortable rocking chair with ottoman, and a portable crib on request.
-We also have air beds if necessary.
+The furnishings include a queen size bed with new mattress, twin size pullout sleeper sofa, full sofa, and comfortable reading chair.

 Satellite television including the NFL Sunday TIcket and high speed wireless internet access is included.

 There is a Whole Foods market two blocks away and many restaurants within easy walking and driving distance.

 Guests have access to entire downstairs unit as well as front enclosed patio and side yard with access from front patio and side door in the unit.

 My family and I live upstairs so we are available if you would like but we will respect your privacy as well.